A Harlem Nativity

 So what I will say is that whilst for me "Black Nativity" has its issues with some of the more imaginative scenes when it comes to the nativity side of the story you will be impressed by the acting throughout with Jacob Latimore stealing the scene from many of the stars of this movie with a tough but soulful performance as the troubled Langston.
-But with this also being a musical you will also be impressed with the singing with the likes of Jennifer Hudson, Angela Bassett and Mary J. Blige all delivering the rich, emotional vocals you expect but then getting pleasantly surprised by Forest Whitaker whilst Tyrese Gibson reminds us that he is more than just an actor.
+But with this also being a musical you will also be impressed with the singing with the likes of Jennifer Hudson, Angela Bassett and Mary J. Blige all delivering the rich, emotional vocals you expect but then getting pleasantly surprised by Forest Whitaker's singing voice whilst Tyrese Gibson reminds us that he is more than just an actor.

-What this all boils down to is that, and I apologise for the vagueness and brevity of this review, "Black Nativity" is at times heavily flawed with some creative visuals which failed to work for me.
+What this all boils down to is that, and I apologise for the vagueness and brevity of this review, "Black Nativity" is at times a heavily flawed Christmas movie with some creative visuals which failed to work for me.
 But then when it gets it right it moves you in an amazing way especially with some stunning singing which is where this movie is at its best.

 Tags: Christmas Movies